-Manufacturing PMI in South Korea averaged 49.10 points from 2011 until 2020, reaching an all time high of 52.60 points in April of 2013 and a record low of 41.30 points in May of 2020.
+Manufacturing PMI in South Korea averaged 49.20 points from 2011 until 2021, reaching an all time high of 53.20 points in January of 2021 and a record low of 41.30 points in May of 2020.
 This page provides the latest reported value for - South Korea Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-South Korea Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on November of 2020.
+South Korea Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on February of 2021.

 Manufacturing PMI in South Korea is expected to be 52.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Manufacturing PMI in South Korea to stand at 51.00 in 12 months time.
 In the long-term, the South Korea Manufacturing PMI is projected to trend around 50.00 points in 2022, according to our econometric models.